open-zaak/open-zaak/GOVERNANCE.md

 OpenZaak's Code of Conduct is explained in [this project's code of conduct](CODE_OF_CONDUCT.md).

+Currently, the Technical Steering Group handles Code of Conduct violations.

 If the possible violation involves a team member that member will be recused from voting on the issue.
 Such issues must be escalated to the product steering team contact, and the product steering team may choose to intervene.